nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2015-following-fast-tracks.md

 {{! multiexcerpt name='upgrade-8.2-remove-annotations'}}

-<span>Annotations were removed from Nuxeo Platform 8.2\.
-A new integration of annotations will be implemented for the pdf.js previewer before Nuxeo Platform LTS 2016.</span>
+Annotations were removed from Nuxeo Platform 8.2\.
+A new integration of annotations will be implemented for the pdf.js previewer before Nuxeo Platform LTS 2016.

 {{! /multiexcerpt}}